PetarSimonovic/bank/README.md

 ### Edge cases

-- users could add the date or amount in an incorrect format or use values that are neither valid dates nor monetary amounts
+- Bank does not check whether dates or monetary values are entered in the correct format

 ### Tech stack

 - written in javascript

-- tests written in Jasmine, with coverage in Karma
+- testing  in Jasmine and Karma

+- linting in ESlint